Userlane/candidate-task-backend/README.md

 * `original_language`: the language of the passed text
 * `language`: the language to translate into
-* `data`: a JSON object representing the content to be translated. it can have any structure, and the service will only translate the content of the fields but not the names.
+* `data`: a JSON object representing the content to be translated.
+  It can have any structure, and the service will only translate the content of the fields but not the names.

 An example of request body:
 ```